soojihan/rumour-data-aug/README.md

 * [CrisisLexT26](https://github.com/sajao/CrisisLex/tree/master/data/CrisisLexT26): References(labels) for the Boston marathon bombings are obtained from CrisisLexT26 corpus.

-* [Twitter event datasets (2012-2016)](https://figshare.com/articles/Twitter_event_datasets_2012-2016_/5100460) : This is the Tweet corpus that is used as candidate tweets for event-specific data augmentation.
+* [Twitter event datasets (2012-2016)](https://figshare.com/articles/Twitter_event_datasets_2012-2016_/5100460) : This is a Twitter corpus that is used as candidate tweets for data augmentation.

-* [PHEME dataset](https://figshare.com/articles/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078): References(labels) for the five events(Ferguson unrest, Sydney siege, Ottawa shooting, Charlie hebdo attacks, and Germanwings plance crash) are obtained from the PHEME data.
+* [PHEME dataset](https://figshare.com/articles/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078): References(labels) for the five events(Ferguson unrest, Sydney siege, Ottawa shooting, Charlie hebdo attacks, and Germanwings plance crash) are obtained from this data.

 ## Data Collection